pyeve/cerberus/docs/contribute.rst

 Running the Tests
 -----------------
-Cerberus runs under Python 2.6, 2.7, Python 3.3, Python 3.4 and PyPy.
-Therefore tests will be run in those four platforms in our `continuous integration server`_.
+Cerberus runs under Python 2.6, 2.7, 3.3, 3.4, 3.5, PyPy and PyPy3.
+Therefore
+tests will be run in those four platforms in our `continuous integration server`_.

 The easiest way to get started is to run the tests in your local environment
 with: